Leellamarz

-Kim Min-kyum (born July 4, 1995), better known by his stage name Leellamarz (Hangul: 릴러말즈), is a South Korean rapper and singer.
+Kim Min-kyum (born July 4, 1995), better known by his stage name Leellamarz, is a South Korean rapper and singer.
 He was a contestant on Show Me the Money 5.
 He released his debut album Y on July 7, 2017.
 In June 2019 he joined Dok2 and The Quiett's sub-label, Ambition Musik.

 Early life and education

 Kim came across hip hop in the first year of middle school.
 He graduated from Seoul Arts High School early and entered Korea National University of Arts at age 17.